Australia fires ‘long way from over’ but rain brings relief | Malay Mail

 New South Wales Rural Fire Service commissioner Shane Fitzsimmons described the conditions as the “best seven days we have had without a rise of very dangerous fire ratings”.

-In a matter of months, the catastrophic bushfires have killed at least 26 people, destroyed more than 2,000 homes and scorched some ten million hectares (100,000 square kilometres) — an area larger than South Korea or Portugal.
+In a matter of months, the catastrophic bushfires have killed at least 26 people, destroyed more than 2,000 homes and scorched some 10 million hectares (25 million acres) — an area larger than South Korea or Portugal.

 University researchers estimate that more than one billion mammals, birds and reptiles have been killed in the blazes.